By Audley Thailand specialist Harriet

 Inside, the tents are furnished with a collection of polished, wooden furniture, brass antiques and a bed that looks out across the Ruak River.
 Outside, there’s a balcony furnished with a wooden hot tub, rain shower and lounge area.

-Tucked right into the northeast corner of Thailand, known as the Golden Triangle, the camp nudges the border with Burma to the west and Laos to the east.
-During your stay, you can take a day-long three-country tour on the Ruak River, a tributary of the Mekong, stopping at border towns in Laos and Burma.
+Tucked right into the northeast corner of Thailand, known as the Golden Triangle, the camp nudges the border with Myanmar to the west and Laos to the east.
+During your stay, you can take a day-long three-country tour on the Ruak River, a tributary of the Mekong, stopping at border towns in Laos and Myanmar.

 Spending a day with elephants